 This US male rap outfit originally comprised Q-Tip (b.
 Jonathan Davis ―later changed to Kamaal Ibn John Fareed, in the mid-1990's, on conversion to Islam― 10 April 1970, New York, USA), DJ Ali Shaheed Muhammad (b.
 11 August 1970, Brooklyn, New York City, USA), Jarobi and Phife Dawg (b.
-Malik Taylor, 20 November 1970, Brooklyn, New York City, USA).
+Malik Taylor, 20 November 1970, Brooklyn, New York City, USA; d.
+22 March 2016, USA).
 They formed at school in Manhattan, New York, where they started out as part of the Native Tongues Posse, with Queen Latifah and the Jungle Brothers, and were given their name by Afrika Baby Bambaataa of the Jungle Brothers.

 Following their August 1989 debut, "Description Of A Fool", they had a hit with "Bonita Applebum" a year later, which was apparently based on a real person from their school.